 Hallgrimskirkja is undoubtedly the most famous monument in Reykjavik.
 You can’t visit the city without stepping inside.
-Fortunately for us, the church stays open until 8 PM in the summer months.
+Fortunately for us, the church stays open until quite late in the summer months.
 This will allow us to visit on our 24 Hours in Reykjavik after all the other attractions in Reykjavik are closed.

 I’ve heard differing opinions about what the wavy exterior of the church is supposed to symbolize.
 Egill said that it’s supposed to be a waterfall, but the Reykjavik tourism website says it was patterned after hardening lava formations.
 (I choose to believe it represents a potato chip because I think any church would like to be known as God’s Potato Chip.)

 What we all can agree on is that the gentleman immortalized in statue form outside the church is Leifur Eiríksson.
 It is the official position of the Icelandic government that Eiriksson was the first European to visit the Americas, no matter what the Knights of Columbus have to say about it.